How Danish Parents Raise The Happiest Kids In The World

 “The one thing we would really love for people to take away from the book is to question the way things are or ‘our default settings’ as Americans.
 It is incredibly difficult to see how our culture shapes our values, our way of being, and even our way of raising kids (a.k.a. parental ethnotheories).
 These behaviors are so engrained in us we rarely question whether there is another way that might be better.
 We just assume we are doing things the right way.
 So, if people would truly reflect on this and try to implement even one pillar from The Danish Way—like hygge for example—we are convinced it will help the next generation be happier.
 It sounds like a lofty ideal, but being an American who has experienced The Danish Way firsthand, I have seen how powerful it can be.”

-The Danish Way of Parenting: A Guide To Raising The Happiest Kids in the World, $12.99, Amazon.
+For more tips, scoop up The Danish Way of Parenting: A Guide To Raising The Happiest Kids in the World, $12.44, on Amazon.
+You can also visit Alexander’s website and Facebook page.